sumchattering/AWS-Serverless-Dynamodb-Streams-Example/README.md

 To deploy the stack on your own aws account just run "sls deploy"

+## Unit Testing

+To run unit tests run "sls export-env" and then "npm test"

 ## Testing

 The stack is currently deployed with the public endpoints GET **https://bxvd61lx0l.execute-api.eu-central-1.amazonaws.com/dev/listTasks** and POST **https://bxvd61lx0l.execute-api.eu-central-1.amazonaws.com/dev/createTask**